gglnx/private-buddypress/readme.txt

 *   **pbp_save_options**: Fired when the options of Private BuddyPress has been changed
 *   **pbp_options_page**: Fired on the options page to added more fields for custom options

-Also in Private BuddyPress existing 5 filters:
+Also in Private BuddyPress are existing 6 filters:

 *   **pbp_is_buddypress_feed**: Boolean value if the current page is a BuddyPress feed
 *   **pbp_redirect_to_after_login**: Called URI from where the users came from
 *   **pbp_redirect_login_page**: URI where nonloggedin users are being redirected
 *   **pbp_login_required_check**: Boolean value if for the current page a login is needed
 *   **pbp_pre_options**: Object with the new options before they saved
+*   **pbp_protect_blog_feeds**: Boolean value if blog feeds should be protected

 == Screenshots ==

 1. Settings page, you can find it under `Settings -> Privacy`

 == Changelog ==

+= 1.0.4 =
+* Fixed: If blog pages excluded from protection, don't protect the feeds
+* Added: New filter: 'pbp_protect_blog_feeds'
+* Added: Hebrew translation, thanks to gstupp

 = 1.0.3 =
 * Fixed: Options no longer disappear suddenly